 Solar panels don’t directly power anything on your RV.
 Instead, they charge your house batteries.
 The batteries connect to your direct current (DC) fuse box.
 For the AC to run correctly, the battery is wired to an inverter which turns the electrical current from DC to AC and sends it to the AC breaker/fuse box.
 The fuseboxes supply the power to all of your components or outlets.
 Within the fusebox, some fuses look like various colored two-pronged plugs or black switches called breakers.
 These act as safeguards to prevent overcharges from damaging your devices.

 When you set up solar on your RV, there are five different components you need to have it work correctly and safely.

 - House Batteries: Solar panels only charge your house batteries.
 All of the electronics draw their energy from the batteries.
-We recommend a large bank of batteries that have high kilowatts and high Depth of Discharge ratings.
+Lithium-ion batteries are probably the best option for RVers who want to create a solar setup that will run their AC for any considerable amount of time.
 Learn more from our discussion about batteries.

 - Solar Power Meter: Installing this measurement device will allow you to monitor how your panels are operating at all times.
 Knowing your voltage, watt, and amp readings can alert you to possible issues that need attention.

 - Battery Meter/Multi Meter: Checking the input and output of your batteries can be essential.
 After years of use, batteries can lose their ability to charge, leak, or other problems can occur.
 Checking them periodically is a great preventive maintenance practice.